olivierbJAVA/OC-DA_JAVA-P6-PayMyBuddy/README.md

 # PayMyBuddy
 Welcome to PayMyBuddy Application !

-PayMyBuddy is a web financial application which goal is to allow user to perform financial transactions : wire and withdraw amount to and from an external account and perform transaction to connections that are users of the application as well.
+PayMyBuddy is a web financial application which goal is to allow users to perform financial transactions : wire and withdraw amount to and from an external account and perform transactions to connections that are users of the application as well.

 You will find in this repository the Data Access Layer for the application, including repository and service layers, as well as the database initialization file.